-Tūhonohono - Addiction Services is a multidisciplinary team comprising of psychiatrists, psychologists, nurses, social workers, occupational therapists, medical officers, and administration staff.
+The Addiction Service is a multidisciplinary team comprising of psychiatrists, psychologists, nurses, social workers, occupational therapists, medical officers, a consumer consultant and administration staff.
 We are managed by a Team Leader.

 The team offers specialist services for people with substance use and coexisting mental health problems or coexisting physical illness.
 We are committed to the development of addiction services across Te Whatu Ora.
 The focus of the service is on providing evidenced based treatment interventions for those people who present with more complex needs and higher risks.